 No backpack is perfect (although The Broke Backpacker does have plans to one day invent one.
 Stay tuned).

-My main gripe is that the metal frame ventilation system on the back makes the pack a little more sturdy and inflexible then I would like so it can sometimes be a bit challenging to deep pack.
-It also protrudes that bit too high so it can restrict head movement.
+My main gripe is that the metal frame ventilation system on the back makes the Osprey Kestrel backpack a little more sturdy and inflexible than I would like so it can sometimes be a bit challenging to deep pack.
+It also protrudes a bit too high so it can restrict head movement.

 Some of the compression straps are also a bit long and dangly for my taste.
 I have this issue with most packs though and not just the Kestrel 48, to be honest.

-Finally, the main drawback is that 48 liters is not always enough space, but then again, there are bigger packs out there for that.
+Finally, the main drawback is that 48 liters are not always enough space, but then again, there are bigger packs out there for that.

 Final Thoughts on the Osprey Kestrel 48

 Still with us?
 Well, wow!
-You’ve just made it through my obscenely long and detailed review of the Kestrel 48, which contained no fewer than 2 expletives, 2 biblical references, and plenty of other nonsense.
+You’ve just made it through my obscenely long and detailed review Osprey Kestrel 48 pack review, which contained no fewer than 2 expletives, 2 biblical references, and plenty of other nonsense.
 Let’s be honest, it’s at least more entertaining than the other boring ass Osprey Kestrel reviews out there!